 The policy requires all revenues generated from the Corporate Partnership Program to be used to fulfill any financial obligations required to carry out the marketing benefits identified in the partnership agreement first.
-Any remaining revenues will be used to support the direct costs associated with the event or program being sponsored.
-The Department Director will have the authority to appropriate revenues in accordance with the terms of the agreement and all revenues received and expended will be reported to the City Council on an annual basis.
+Any remaining revenues will be used to support the direct costs associated with the event or program being sponsored and will not be used to justify additional program costs.
+The Department Director will have the authority to appropriate allocate revenues in accordance with the terms of the agreement and all revenues received and expended will be reported to the City Council on an annual basis.